 ETOA and its membership appear to be the target of a phishing attack (a fraudulent email campaign attempting to deceive recipients for financial advantage).

-You or your organisation may have received an email from someone calling themselves Stella McClellan, who is claiming to be the Head of the ETOA accounting department.
+You or your organisation may have received an email from someone calling themselves Stella McClellan, who claims to be the Head of the ETOA accounting department.
 No such person has ever worked for ETOA.
 For a full list of our current Team members, please visit https://www.etoa.org/about-us/meet-the-team/

 To date, these emails have come from one of the following addresses: